LHMak/multinational-retail-data-centralisation75/README.md

 - `database_utils.py`: This script introduces the DatabaseConnector class, which is responsible for reading database credentials (in the form of a .YAML file); initialising an SQLAlchemy/psycopg2 engine to manage the connection to a database; listing the tables in a databse to allow selection of data for extraction and finally, uploading cleaned data to the target PostgreSQL database.
 - `data_extraction.py`: This script introduces the DataExtractor class, which is responsible for extracting data from a source and generating a pandas dataframe from it if cleaning is required.
 This class contains 5 extraction functions, which extract from the following source types: RDS tables, PDF documents, APIs, JSON and CSV files.
 - `data_cleaning.py`: This script introduces the DataCleaning class, which is responsible for taking in raw data and cleaning it.
 The data cleaning methods are different for each data source- but typically, null and erroneous entries are identified and removed, typos are corrected and columns are cast to their intended datatypes.
-- `Milestone_4_Queries.zip`: This `.zip` folder contains 10 `.sql` files.
-Each file contains a query to answer one of the questions from a business stakeholder.## Tools used
+- `Milestone_4_Queries.zip`: This `.zip` folder contains 9 `.sql` files.
+Each file contains a query to answer one of the questions from a business stakeholder.

+## Tools used
 - Python (with following modules & libraries):
   - Pandas library
   - PandasGUI